Enjoy this warming and delicious soup on a cool day with Arabian Baharat or Moroccan Ras el Hanout.

 6 cups vegetable stock

 1 large bunch spinach (200g), stemmed and shredded

-Garnish each bowl with a swirl of yogurt and coarsely chopped herbs, whole chickpeas and chile flakes if you like heat.
+Serve.
+Garnish each bowl with a dollop of yogurt and coarsely chopped herbs, whole chickpeas and chile flakes if you like heat.